 Danya was effortlessly cool.
-She had funky sweaters, Docs, and knew of bands that I had never heard.
-Her parents were South African, and from what I can recall, her house always smelled like Biltong.
-She was a voracious reader, and wrote poetry that I thought was genius.
+She had funky sweaters, Docs, and knew of bands I’d never heard of.
+Her parents were South African, and from what I can recall, her house always smelled like biltong.
+She was a voracious reader and wrote poetry that I thought was genius.
 I still remember a bit:

 Something, something...